mzsellem-GA/concentration-memory-game/README.md

 ----

-### Next Steps: Add a shuffle feature and audio upon page loading
+### Next Steps: Add a shuffle feature and a timer in the game logic